n8henrie/fauxmo/CONTRIBUTING.md

 ### Fix Bugs

 Look through the GitHub issues for bugs.
-Anything tagged with "bug" is open to whoever wants to implement it.
+Anything tagged with "bug" is open to whoever wants to work on it.

 ### Implement Features